NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="oasisapi"></a>
 ## The OASIS API & Karma System

-We beleive that the OASIS API & Karam System should be baked into the core of the new internet (Web 3.0) that we are co-creating and will allow [Everything to talk to Everything](#bridge) else and will act as the worlds universal API/protcol.
-At the centre of this is the central profile/avatar where the user's data will be stored.
-Part of this data will include the karma they have earnt in Our World as well as the karma they have earnt in any of the inter-connected satillite apps/games that use the OASIS API.
+We believe that the OASIS API & Karama System should be baked into the core of the new internet (Web 3.0) that we are co-creating and will allow [Everything to talk to Everything](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK#bridge) else and will act as the worlds universal API/protocol.
+At the center of this is the central profile/avatar where the user's data will be stored.
+Part of this data will include the karma they have earnt in Our World as well as the karma they have earnt in any of the inter-connected satellite apps/games that use the OASIS API.

-This will increase peoples awareness of the good or bad karma they are collecting and will help them become more concious of their moment by moment actions.
+This will increase peoples awareness of the good or bad karma they are collecting and will help them become more conscious of their moment by moment actions.
 This will help them strive to become a better person and to reach their full potential doing as much good as they can in the world.
 This will help manifest a better world for us all that much faster, when everyone is doing all they can to help co-create it.

 The karma will be grouped into the following categories: